acoramadan/FoodAppApi/docs/docs.md

 # SIMPLE CRUD API FOR FOODAPP
-This repo its only for my side project that im currently working on.
-And trying to make an crud API
+This repo its only for my side project that im currently working on

 # API Documentation